openservicemesh/osm/docs/content/docs/patterns/ingress.md

 ## Ingress controller compatibility
 Ingress in OSM is compatible with the following ingress controllers.
-- [Nginx Ingress Controller][2]
+- [Kubernetes Nginx Ingress Controller][2]
 - [Azure Application Gateway Ingress Controller][3]
 - [Gloo API Gateway][5]

-Other ingress controllers might also work as long as they use Kubernetes Ingress resource and allow provisioning a custom root certificate for HTTPS backend server certificate validation.
+Other ingress controllers might also work as long as they use Kubernetes Ingress resource, and allow provisioning a custom root certificate for HTTPS backend server certificate validation while using HTTPS ingress.

 ## Ingress configurations
 The following section describes sample ingress configurations used to expose services managed by OSM outside the cluster.
 The configuration might differ based on the ingress controller being used.

-The example configurations describe how to expose HTTP and HTTPS routes for the `bookstore-v1` service running on port `80` in the `bookstore` namespace, outside the cluster.
+The example configurations describe how to expose HTTP and HTTPS routes for the `bookstore-v1` service running on a pod with the service acccount `bookstore-v1` on port `80` in the `bookstore` namespace, outside the cluster.
 The ingress configuration will expose the HTTP path `/books-bought` on the `bookstore-v1` service.

 Since OSM uses its own root certificate, the ingress controller must be provisioned with OSM's root certificate to be able to authenticate the certificate presented by backend servers when using HTTPS ingress.
-OSM stores the CA root certificate in a Kubernetes secret named `osm-ca-bundle` with the key `ca.crt` in the namespace OSM is deployed (`osm-system` by default).
+With `Tresor` as the certificate provider, OSM stores the CA root certificate in a Kubernetes secret named `osm-ca-bundle` with the key `ca.crt` in the namespace OSM is deployed (`osm-system` by default).
+When using other certificate providers such as `cert-manager.io` or `Hashicorp Vault`, the `osm-ca-bundle` secret must be created by the user with the base64 encoded root certificate stored as the value to the `ca.crt` attribute in the secret's data.

 ### Using Nginx Ingress Controller
 An ingress configuration yaml with [Nginx Ingress Controller][2] for the `bookstore-v1` service described above would look as follows.